alignyz/alignyz/README.md

-# Hi there, I'm Alignyz! 👋
+# Hi there, I'm Ali gunyuzu! 👋

 ## 💻 Languages and Tools